kevinhwang91/promise-async/README.md

 - [Luv](https://github.com/luvit/luv)

 > Luv is a default EventLoop for promise-async.
 It doesn't mean promise-async must require it.
 In
-> fact, promise-async require a general EventLoop framework which Luv like.
+> fact, promise-async require a general EventLoop module which Luv like.

 ### Installation